ericvh/cpu-prebuilt/README.md

 ### 🛠️ **GitHub Actions Artifacts**
 - **Development builds**: Available for every commit
 - **90-day retention**: Temporary artifacts for testing

+# NOTE: All other instructions below this line are currently being tested & debugged

 ## Installation Options